-Level 1 Quoted prices for identical investments in active markets;

-Level 2 Observable inputs other than those in Level 1; and

-Level 3 Unobservable inputs.
+- Level 1 Quoted prices for identical investments in active markets; - Level 2 Observable inputs other than those in Level 1; and - Level 3 Unobservable inputs, if any.

-Debt and equity securities classified as Level 1 are valued using prices quoted in active markets for those securities.
-Debt and equity securities classified in Level 2 are valued using the following approaches: debt securities are normally valued based on price data obtained from observed transactions and market price quotations from broker dealers and/or pricing vendors; equity securities are valued using fair value per share for each fund.
-Securities classified as Level 3 have limited trade information, these securities are priced or using the last trade price or estimated using recent trade prices.
-The MDC has no Level 3 investments at September 30, 2023.
+Debt securities classified as Level 1 are valued using prices quoted in active markets for those securities.
+Debt securities classified in Level 2 are normally valued based on price data obtained from observed transactions and market price quotations from broker dealers and/or pricing vendors.
+The MDC has no Level 3 investments at September 30, 2024.